Full guide

 Things to know

-If you decide to gradually adopt, do this:
+If you decide to gradually adopt, we suggest this:

-1. Follow the relevant application section for New or Existing.
+- Follow the relevant application section for a New or Existing package.

-3. Follow the Update section, change your answer from "Minimum" to one of the others.
+- Follow the Update section, change your answer from "Light" to one of the others, or add individual options following the section on advanced and non-interactive answers.

 Things to install